Aikido Octal Stereo Rev E

 All that is needed to finish the entire line stage is a chassis, power supply, volume and input selector controls, and a handful of RCA jacks and hookup wire.
 Although this custom Aikido kit isn't all that is needed, it is a great start.

-The PS-14 is the same width as the new Aikido Octal, so it can be placed right up against the new board.
-From a few feet, with some squinting, the pair of PCBs would look identical to the old Octal All-in-One board.
+The PS-21 is the same width as the new Aikido Octal, so it can be placed right up against the new board.
+The PS-21 three regulated power supplies: one high-voltage and two separate low-voltage regulators.

 WHAT IS AN AIKIDO AMPLIFIER?